STAS Running Coach for Claude MCP server

 - stas://guide/notes-and-weekly-review - When to save calendar notes and how to write useful weekly review notes.
 MIME type: text/markdown

-- stas://guide/strategy - Explains the long-term strategy document and when it should be updated.
+- stas://guide/strategy - Explains the reusable long-horizon preparation map and when it may be updated.
 MIME type: text/markdown

 - stas://guide/profile-memory - Rules for saving profile, goals, and rules context through MCP tools.
 MIME type: text/markdown